JorgeDC01/Android-App---ASEE-GPS-Big-Project/README.md

 - **Social Sharing**: Allow users to share weather reports and event details with friends and family.
 - **Expanded Location Support**: Include more regions beyond Spain, allowing for broader weather tracking.

-## Contribution

-ClimApp is an open-source project.
-Contributions are welcome, and developers are encouraged to submit pull requests to improve the app or suggest new features.

 ## Interface
 ![Screenshot of the application](images/img1_android.png)